Copilot-Language/copilot/copilot-interpreter/README.md

 approach.

-Programs can be interpreted for testing (with the library copilot-interpreter), or translated C99 code to be incorporated in a project, or as a standalone application.
-The C99 backend ensures us that the output is constant in memory and time, making it suitable for systems with hard realtime requirements.
+Programs can be interpreted for testing (with the library copilot-interpreter), or translated into code to be incorporated in a project, or as a standalone application.
+The C99 and Bluespec backends ensure that the output is constant in memory and time, making it suitable for systems with hard realtime requirements.

 ## Installation
 Copilot-interpreter can be found on